1946 Alabama Crimson Tide football team: South Carolina

 Against the South Carolina Gamecocks, Alabama won their third game of the season with this 14–6 at Carolina Stadium.
 The Gamecocks took a 6–0 first quarter lead after Bo Hagan threw a 42-yard touchdown pass to Earl Dunham.
 Alabama responded with a one-yard Hal Smith touchdown run for a 7–6 halftime lead.
 After a scoreless third, the Crimson Tide closed the game with a one-yard Fred Grant touchdown run for the 14–6 win.
-The victory improved Alabama's all-time record against South Carolina to 4–0.